cvs-health/testaro/README.md

 ]
 ```

-As this example illustrates, an `etc` property has a `type` value as its key.
-Here, the type is `link`.
-The value is an array with two elements: a string describing the command and an object containing property requirements.
+Thus, the applicable `etc` object has the command’s `type` value (`"link"`) as its key.
+The object’s value is an array with two elements: a string describing the command and an object containing property requirements.

 A property requirement, such as `which: [true, 'string', 'hasLength']`, has a property key as its key and an array of requirement elements as its value.
 The requirement elements are:
 - 0. Is the property required (`true` or `false`)?